yash3090/ECE4180-GestureBot/README.md

 | PIN 27 |   | TX  | |
 | PIN 28  |   | RX  |  |

-_Note: An external 5v power supply was connected to the barrel jack to support the HUzzah wifi module as it drained too much current from the Mbed_
+_Note: An external 5v power supply was connected to the barrel jack to support the Huzzah wifi module as it drained too much current from the Mbed_

 ![Screenshot 2022-05-04 at 9 54 27 AM](https://user-images.githubusercontent.com/60718509/166696278-1db492cc-2959-4105-999f-245e807798ea.png)